NgoQuocBao1010/Exercise-Correction/core/README.md

 ### 2. Model Training for Error Detection

-1. Pick important landmarks
+#### 1. Pick important landmarks

 For each exercise, there will be different poses/body’s position, therefore it is essential to identify which parts (shoulder, hip, …) of a body are contribute to the exercise.
 The important landmarks identified for each exercise are utilized to extract body part’s position while exercising using MediaPipe.

-1. Data Processing
+#### 2. Data Processing

  <p align="center"><img src="../images/data_processing.png" alt="Logo" width="70%" style="background-color:#f5f5f5"></p>

-1. Model training
+#### 3. Model training

 There are 2 methods used in this thesis for model training.
 For each exercise, the models trained for each method will be compared and the best model will be chosen.

 -   Classification with Scikit-learn.
-(Decision Tree/Random Forest (RF), K-Nearest Neighbors (KNN), C-Support Vector (SVC), Logistic Regression classifier (LR) and Stochastic Gradient Descent classifier (SGDC))
+(Decision Tree/Random Forest (RF), K-Nearest Neighbors (KNN), C-Support Vector (SVC), Logistic Regression classifier (LR) and Stochastic Gradient Descent classifier (SGDC)).
 -   Building a Neural Network for classification with Keras.

 ### 3. Evaluation results of all models